Edmonton's economic agency could see reduced role, downsizing | CBC News

 $20M budget

-Hamilton said the report and ensuing discussions will inevitably lead council to reevaluate the agency's $20 million annual budget.
+The report and ensuing discussions will inevitably lead council to reevaluate the agency's $20 million annual budget, said Hamilton.

-"It's a good time to talk about what the new budget for the entity would look like."
+"It's a good time to talk about what the new budget for the entity would look like," she said.

 Hudson noted that a quarter of the EEDC's funding comes from the City of Edmonton, with the balance derived from revenues and expenses at "two world-class venues," partnerships between EEDC and the University of Alberta, and funding from the provincial and federal governments.